kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 ---
-title: "Build Chain Fusion Blockchain Applications with Ic-Alloy and the Internet Computer"
+title: "Build Chain Fusion Blockchain Applications with IC-Alloy and the Internet Computer"
-description: ""
+description: "IC-Alloy radically simplifies interacting with the EVM from Rust based canisters."
-pubDate: "2024-11-13"
+pubDate: "2024-11-28"
-heroImage: "/241112-hero.jpg"
+heroImage: "/241128-hero.png"
 ---

-[DFINITY](https://dfinity.org/) recently published [Ic-Alloy](https://ic-alloy.dev), a fork of the Rust-based Ethereum support library [Alloy](https://alloy.rs).
-The goal of the Ic-Alloy fork is to vastly simplify interactions with EVM-based blockchains from the [Internet Computer](https://internetcomputer.org/).
+[DFINITY](https://dfinity.org/) recently published [IC-Alloy](https://ic-alloy.dev), a fork of the Rust-based Ethereum support library [Alloy](https://alloy.rs).
+The goal of the IC-Alloy fork is to vastly simplify interactions with EVM-based blockchains from the [Internet Computer](https://internetcomputer.org/).

-In this article, we will explore the features of the Ic-Alloy library, how you can use it to interact with Ethereum, and what kind of Chain Fusion use cases it enables.
+In this article, we will explore the features of the IC-Alloy library, how you can use it to interact with Ethereum, and what kind of Chain Fusion use cases it enables.

 **TL;DR:**
-- Ic-Alloy extends Alloy with the following features:
+- IC-Alloy extends Alloy with the following features:
   - **ICP Transport Layer**: Routes requests through the IC EVM RPC canister or an external RPC proxy.
   - **ICP Signer**: Abstracts away the complexity of signing EVM messages and transactions on ICP.
   - **ICP Provider**: Provides a simple interface for interacting with the IC EVM RPC canister.
-- Ic-Alloy has examples!
+- IC-Alloy has examples!
   - [ic-alloy-toolkit](https://github.com/ic-alloy/ic-alloy-toolkit): A collection of examples on how to perform common EVM operations.
 [Live demo](https://u4yi6-xiaaa-aaaap-aib2q-cai.icp0.io)
   - [ic-alloy-basic-wallet](https://github.com/ic-alloy/ic-alloy-basic-wallet): A basic Ethereum multi-user wallet.
 [Live demo](https://7vics-6yaaa-aaaai-ap7lq-cai.icp0.io)
   - [ic-alloy-dca](https://github.com/ic-alloy/ic-alloy-dca): A semi-autonomous agent, swapping tokens on Uniswap for you.